-Romania’s stray dog situation is a complex problem which has been well publicised in recent years, and when IAPWA first visited Romania in 2016, the animal welfare issues were very apparent.
-However, we also quickly realised that it is a country full of remarkable, dedicated people working tirelessly with limited resources to give these dogs a better life, and we wanted to help.
+Romania’s stray dog situation is a complex problem which has been well publicised in recent years.
+When IAPWA first visited there, the animal welfare issues were very apparent.
+However, we also saw a country full of dedicated individuals and groups working tirelessly with limited resources to give these dogs a better life and we wanted to help.

 Donate to help animals in Romania today

 If you would like to make a difference to the lives of animals in Romania, support our work with a donation today.
 With your support we can make an even bigger difference to the lives of thousands of strays who need our help.